DJ TIna T. > Gone On Remote Year!

 8. Sept) Sofia, Bulgaria

 9. Oct) Buenos Aires, Argentina

 12. Jan) Lima, Peru

 Currently, I’m writing this from our communal work space in Kuala Lumpur, Malaysia.
-The first month is almost over and we are getting ready to move to Vietnam for March.
+The first month is almost over and we are getting ready to move to Vietnam for March (thanks God there’s that visa on arrival to Vietnam provided, one problem less).
 I honestly can’t believe I’m here and all this is actually happening (It’s not a scam!).
 I also realized I packed some ridiculous things.
 Example: A heating pad, blanket… What was I thinking?
 Its so freaking hot here, I’ve been sweating through several outfits a day!